2019

 HMP Hewell

-Concerns summary Important letters from a clinician regarding a prisoner's prescription error and medication were neither acknowledged by the Governor nor passed to the prison healthcare team, posing a risk to prisoner welfare.
+Concerns summary (AI summary) Important letters from a clinician regarding a prisoner's prescription error and medication were neither acknowledged by the Governor nor passed to the prison healthcare team, posing a risk to prisoner welfare.

 David Moore